About the United States Association for Body Psychotherapy

 5. Access for all persons: To promote access to quality somatic psychology, body psychotherapy, and body/mind practices for all persons.

-6. The greater health care and education communities: To be an influential, equal, and collaborative member of the health care and education communities.
+6. Contributor to health care and education communities: To be an influential, equal, and collaborative member of the health care and education communities.

 7. A source on issues and information: To be a source on issues and information related to the field of somatic psychology, body psychotherapy, and body/mind practices.